-Don’t let restaurant-hunting stress you out during the first holiday weekend of 2020.
-We’ve rounded up various cuisine options for some fancy feasting over the CNY break.
+Don’t let restaurant-hunting stress you out during the long weekend.
+We’ve rounded up various cuisine options for fancy feasting.

 Finding Chinese restaurants that are open over CNY is a slight challenge, but we’ve got your back.
 Hit up these spots for your fix.

 Up the ante by dining amidst arts and culture at the Asian Civilisations Museum.
 Empress is known for its delectable roasted meats that are fit for royalty.
 Highlights include crackling roast pork, royal Peking duck and the tempting triple roast platter, which offers char siew, roast pork and sticky and sweet pork ribs.

 Empress, #01-03, Asian Civilisations Museum, 1 Empress Place, Singapore 179555; open throughout Chinese New Year